-Genotype and behavioral effects of social skills training in children and adolescents with autism spectrum conditions: an RCT, multicentre study
+Genotype and behavioural effects of social skills training for children and adolescents with autism spectrum conditions: an RCT multicentre study

 Department:K6 Department of Women's and Children's Health